awslabs/app-development-for-backstage-io-on-aws/website/docs/intro.md

 <img width="100%" src="/img/diagrams/opa-composite.png"/>

-## What's included?
+## What was included?

-The [open source solution](https://github.com/awslabs/harmonix) includes the following:
+The [open source solution](https://github.com/awslabs/harmonix) included the following:

 1. Complete source code to customize your own platform.
 2. Dozens of templates and examples to create environments, providers, applications and AWS resources.